lio972/sublime-text-community-packages/LaTeX/README.txt

 While it is not(yet!) as powerful as its TextMate counterpart, it does offer a number of convenient features:

 * A command to run tex & friends, and then show the user any errors that might have occurred
-* A command to view the PDF file, setting things up so that **PDF inverse search** works (see below for details)
+* A command to view the PDF file, setting things up so that **PDF forward and inverse search** work (see below for details)
-* A command to display the structure (chapters, sections, subsections...) of the current document and quickly jump to any of them
 * Quick insertion of Greek letters and other LaTeX macros, e.c. `\sum`, `\bigcup` etc.
 * Insertion of references (`\ref{xxx}`) and citations (`\cite{xxx}`), listing the available labels or, respectively, keys in a pop-up menu or quick-panel
 * Closing the current environment
 * Inserting emphasize / boldface commands (more in the future)

-The most useful feature is probably PDF inverse search.
+The most useful feature is probably PDF forward/inverse search.
 The TeX/LaTeX world has moved beyond DVI; on the Mac, PDF output is the default for LaTeX documents, thanks to excellent built-in support for PDF rendering, and several great PDF previewers.
 The "SyncTeX" technology has finally brought reliable forward- and inverse-search to PDF documents.
 Luckily, SyncTeX is built into MikTeX from version 2.7 up, and the [SumatraPDF][] previewer.
 The same technology is also used by TextMate and the Skim previewer on the Mac, and makes for a much more efficient and enjoyable texing experience.

-You can double-click anywhere in the PDF window, and you jump right back to the corresponding point in the source tex file.
-This is a *huge* time saver!
+*Inverse search* means that you can double-click anywhere in the PDF window, and you jump right back to the corresponding point in the source tex file.

+*Forward search* is the opposite: by invoking the appropriate command or shortcut ("jumpToPDF" and `ctrl+alt+j` in this package), the PDF file scrolls to the line corresponding to the current position of the cursor in the source tex file.

+These are *huge* time savers!
 Sublime Text has a very sane command-line syntax, which makes it relatively easy to implement this feature.

-Forward search is a planned feature (DDE communication with SumatraPDF is required).

 [SumatraPDF]: http://blog.kowalczyk.info/software/sumatrapdf/ "SumatraPDF"

 All commands are available both via keyboard shortcuts and from the `Tools|Packages|LaTeX Package` menu.
+(Invoking snippets from the menu does not seem to work right now: use the tab trigger)

 This document is divided into sections, each describing a different aspect of LaTeX editing and processing that this package aids or enhances.
 Each section begins with a list of *commands* and the corresponding *default shortcuts*, followed by an explanation of the features provided, and in some cases a list of requirements.
 The latter explanation always refers to *commands* rather than shortcuts.
 This way, if you choose to change one or more shortcuts, the text will still be accurate.